 The stitch length should be set to zero.
 (If you start sewing and the machine does not move forward, move the stitch length just a little and try it there.
 You certainly don’t want it as long as a “1”.
 The goal here is to have the stitches as close together as possible.)

 Begin stitching along the edge of the strap like this:

 You may need to go over it a couple of times.

 Most people won’t be able to tell that the bag was in shreds.

 Here’s another example of damage to the middle of the bag:

 This is what it looks like after the mend:

 This technique has many applications.

-It only takes a couple of minutes and the right color of thread and you’ve got an instant solution to lots of problems.
+It only takes a couple of minutes and a matching spool of thread and you’ve got an instant solution to lots of problems.

-To fix an even more complicated tear, check out this post on How To Fix What the Dog Chewed Up, Part Two.
+To fix a more complicated tear, check out this post on Mending What the Dog Chewed Up, Part 2.